 LETTER WRITING PROGRAM

-The children also have a letter writing program with Weddington United Methodist Church.
+The children also have a letter-writing program with Weddington United Methodist Church.
 Each child is assigned a ‘friend’ who they write to and who writes to them.
 Sometimes, the child’s friend is an entire family, so they will get letters from different people in the family.
 The children love and enjoy hearing from their friends.
 Through letter writing, most of the children in the home have been encouraged by them knowing that there are people who really care for them and love them.
-They have also been encouraged to believe that God loves them and He has a good plans for their lives.
+They have also been encouraged to believe that God loves them and He has a good plan for their lives.
 The children also enjoy sharing about their life and what they like doing for fun and so much more.
-The letter writing program aims at helping the children develop personal relationships with their friends.
+The letter-writing program aims at helping the children develop personal relationships with their friends.

-ANNUAL GET TOGETHER MEETINGS
+ANNUAL GET-TOGETHER MEETINGS

 TEN YEARS OF GOD'S FAITHFULNESS

 In 2017, HOTGS celebrated its 10th year anniversary.
-This event brought together local leaders, members of the community, guardians whose children have benefited from this project and the entire GGFAN and HOTGS fraternity who came to celebrate with us what the Lord has done.
+This event brought together local leaders, members of the community, guardians whose children have benefited from this project, and the entire GGFAN and HOTGS fraternity who came to celebrate with us what the Lord has done.

-SELF SUSTAINAINING PROJECTS
+SELF SUSTAINING PROJECTS

 SCHOOL FOR HOTGS KIDS

 As the children adopted into the HOTGS continued to grow and move into higher grades of education, the cost of education continued to rise and grow to a point where more than 80% of the annual income for the home was going toward tuition.
-The Board discussed on the way to curb this problem and they came up with a strategy to start a school for the Home.
+The Board discussed the way to curb this problem and they came up with a strategy to start a school for the Home.

 The Little Lambs Academy was started in 2018.
-We believe that by having our own private school facility at the Home of the Good Shepherd would allow us to better serve our children, guarantee they receive a holistic, quality education as we continue our goal of becoming a self-sustaining organisation, and expand our Christian impact in the surrounding community.
+We believe that having our own private school facility at the Home of the Good Shepherd would allow us to better serve our children, guarantee they receive a holistic, quality education as we continue our goal of becoming a self-sustaining organization, and expand our Christian impact in the surrounding community.